-Rustic Stone walls and beams meet an uber cool modern double height extension with contemporay white walls, stunning corner group sofa, wall mounted TV with uk Sky and Patio doors straight out onto the swimming pool.
+Rustic Stone walls and beams meet an uber cool modern double height extension with contemporay white walls, stunning corner group sofa which converts to a double bed, wall mounted TV with uk Sky, dvd and dvd library and Patio doors straight out onto the private swimming pool.

 Enchanting double bedroom with ensuite shower room, enjoy Alice in Wonderland style low down window, romantic stone walls, wrought iron bed with mosquito net in a peaceful village garden with only the noise of birdsong and occasionally the church bells.

 Spacious grounds with several private areas and communal areas.
 Stone bbq, Stone wood fired pizza oven, hammock. make this a perfect "unwinder" whilst still being walking distance to bar/restaurant, boulangerie and well stocked mini market.
 Impressive

 As if all this wasnt enough, you get your own Alfresco kitchen with wood fired oven , bbq, belfast sink, fridge freezer, oven and hob.

 45 minutes to La Rochelle, less to the beaches.
 40 minutes to Cognac.
 90 minutes to Bordeaux.
 4 Hours Drive from the Ferry port at St Malo

 |Size||Sleeps up to 4, 1 bedrooms|

 |Rooms||1 bedroom, 1 bathrooms of which 1 en suite|

 |Nearest Amenities||300 m|